Storidge/cio-user-docs/integrations/prometheus.md

 ```
 Once this configuration is done, Prometheus can be initialized.

-2. Verify that Prometheus is collecting data:
+Verify that Prometheus is collecting data:

 ![Prometheus Dashboard](https://i.imgur.com/r1C4GBI.png)

+### Configure Grafana

-3. For monitoring, we recommend using Grafana with Prometheus.
-[Here is a link to our sample Grafana JSON dashboard.](https://grafana.com/grafana/dashboards/11213)
+For monitoring, we recommend using Grafana with Prometheus.
+Use our [example Grafana dashboard](https://grafana.com/grafana/dashboards/11213) as a reference.

 ![Grafana Dashboard](https://i.imgur.com/94DZSg7.png)